 - In the Logout URL text box, paste the SingleLogoutService Location value from the AuthPoint metadata file.

-- For Upload IDP Metadata File, click Choose file and select the AuthPoint metadata file you downloaded.
+- Next to Upload IDP metadata file, click Choose file and select the AuthPoint metadata file you downloaded.

 - Click Save and go to Directories.